 “It’s by no means unknown in the golf architecture world,’’ said Albanese.
 “A drumlin is a geological formation created by glaciers.
 A large ridge is a drumlin.’’

 Albanese used a very large ridge when he designed Sage Run.
 It runs through the center of the 300-acre property and the holes go around, over and through it.
+Getting around Sage Run is no walk in the park.
+The course has a rough, rugged look throughout.

 Though golf architects may know the term Albanese has used a drumlin on only one of his previous courses – Mill Creek in Upstate New York.